Smeik1111/dijkstra.rs/README.md

 Run as

-    unzip -p graph.zip | cargo run -- --source=111 --targets=899,989,998
+    cargo build --release
+    time cargo run --release -- --source=0 --targets=999 < <( unzip -p graph.zip )

 which sould yield

-    path: [178, 0, 20, 156, 321, 524, 725, 891, 1036, 1175, 1331, 1514, 1355, 1518, 1343, 1539, 1379, 1569, 1586, 1597, 1611, 1468, 1643, 1656, 1645, 1474, 1309, 1511, 1658]
+    path: [3, 61, 69, 131, 729, 791, 1391, 1987, 1993, 2003, 2599, 2605, 2615, 3213, 3270, 3268, 2667, 2727, 2785, 2795, 3391, 3399, 3461, 4059, 4121, 4717, 4727, 5327, 5925, 5983, 5989]
-    cost: 574.0
+    cost: 1212.0

-for a search on a 3d grid with 10 nodes along each dimension, where each node is connected to some of its neighbours on the grid via edges with some randomly assigned cost.
-The grid is taken from graph.zip, a zipped json file with the serialisation of the graph data structs.
+for a search on a 3d grid with 10 nodes along each dimension, where each node is connected to all neighbours on the grid via edges with some randomly assigned cost.
+The grid is taken from graph.zip, a zipped json file with the serialisation of the graph data struct.
-The path is a sequence of edge ids, where the from node id of edge 178 is node id 111, and the to node id of edge 1658 is node id 998.
+The path is a sequence of edge ids, where the from of edge 3 is node id 0, and the to of edge 5989 is node id 999.

-The search uses rayon library to parallelise computations along outgoing edges of a given node, improving performance by about 40% for the example graph used above, from 4.1 seconds to 2.6 seconds on i7-4785T CPU @ 2.20GHz × 4.
+The search uses rayon library to parallelise computations along outgoing edges of a given node, improving performance by about 60% for the example graph used above, from 32 seconds to 12 seconds on i7-4785T CPU @ 2.20GHz × 4.
 An artificial delay of 10 milliseconds was added for each advance call to simulate the compute time required to advance state.

+Each node has 6 outgoing edges, but on average only 3 are advanced in the search, since the others are terminating at the nodes that have been closed.
+There are 1000 nodes in the grid, which results in the search taking about 30 seconds, 10 milliseonds per edge.
+With parallelization, the number of outgoing edges is irrelevant as long as it is less than the number of available cores, which results in about 10 seconds.